JinalShah2002/Titanic-Challenge-Solution/README.md

 This is my very first End-to-End Machine Learning Project & my first Kaggle Competition.

-You either download the data from the 'Data' folder inside the 'Titanic Challenge' folder or retrieve it from the [competition website](https://www.kaggle.com/c/titanic/overview)
+You may either download the data from the 'Data' folder inside the 'Titanic Challenge' folder or retrieve it from the [competition website](https://www.kaggle.com/c/titanic/overview)

 My current model accuracy (or score on the submission set) is __78.47%__.
 The best Submission Set is the __5th Submission Set__.
 The best model is the __5th Model__, which is a Tuned Catboost Model.